 Playing the game is simple.
 Show a picture card to your group.
 I have each student repeat the word so they can hear themselves say the sound.
 The digraph sound can be either at the beginning or end of the word.
 You may want to incorporate sound boxes to help them hear the sounds in each word.

 On the bingo card, students cover up the digraph on their bingo card.
 There are only nine boxes, so this game goes fast.
 You can play 3 in-a-row, four corners, or blackout.
-If you think your students would like to play this game, click below to download this freebie.
+If you think your students would like to play this game, fill out the form below to download this freebie.